a-eski/ncsh/README.md

 ## Features

 * Autocompletions as you type: autocompletions based on history and weight.
-* Tab autocompletions: view available options by pressing tab and cycle through with up/down keys and select with enter.
+* Tab shows all autocompletions: view available options by pressing tab and cycle through with up/down keys and select with enter.
 * History: command history tracked and can be cycled through using up/down keys.
 * Manipulate input: home, end, CTRL+W to delete word, CTRL+U to delete line, etc.
 * z: a native autojump/z-oxide/z command builtin.
+* Working towards POSIX compliance.

 ### History